 Start a Habit

 Use this spring to start anew, and save up for your retirement, a vacation or to have an emergency fund.
-Whatever your goal, remember that savings is easier if you do it gradually and build it into your budget.
+Whatever your goal, remember that saving is easier if you do it gradually and build it into your budget.
 Automatically depositing a few dollars of your paycheck into a savings account couldn't be easier — it just requires taking that first step.